 Students may adjust their schedules (i.e., add or drop classes) throughout registration and add/drop.
 Senior citizens, transient students, State University System (SUS) transient students, audit students and UCF and State of Florida employees should see the appropriate "University Policies and Procedures" for registration information and details.

-If the university allows a student to pay by credit card, it reserves the right to charge handling fees to the student.
 Acceptable forms of payment are major debit or credit cards, checks, money orders or cashier's checks.
-A mandatory, nonrefundable convenience fee will be charged each time a student chooses to pay online.
+A mandatory, 2 percent nonrefundable convenience fee will be charged each time a student chooses to pay online with a credit card.
 We will honor checks placed in the cashiers' night depository (drop box) located on the pond side entrance of Millican Hall on or before the payment deadline as being on time.